 Every quarter, at our all hands meeting, I remind Taboola (and myself) that the key thing that we look for when we hire is passion, kindness and intelligence.
 We now have 15 offices around the world and I must say as I travel between our offices, each and every one feels like home, carrying the same unique culture and vibe but with a local twist, and I love it.

 Our reach to consumers is also growing fast, now reaching 1.4 billion people a month, which is around half of global internet users.
 Over one billion times a month someone clicks on a Taboola recommendation, discovering a story or a product they may like and never knew existed, which at the end of the day—is our mission, vision, and our narrative.
+Over the course of 2017, these one billion clicks a month helped us generate over $750 million in revenue.

 We are also fortunate to work with tens of thousands of publishers and marketers as well as dozens of agencies in 50 markets around the world.
 We participated in over 1,000 events just in 2017 together with our partners and made nearly 20 meaningful product and partner announcements across the globe.